John Hart (New Jersey politician)

-John Hart (circa 1713May 11, 1779) was an American Founding Father, farmer, and politician in colonial New Jersey.
+John Hart (c.
+1713 – May 11, 1779) was an American Founding Father and politician in colonial New Jersey.
 As a delegate to the Continental Congress, Hart signed the Declaration of Independence.
 He died several years before the end of the Revolutionary War while still active in patriotic efforts.

 Ancestry

 Sources disagree as to the year and place of Hart's birth.
-His official U.S. Congress biography cites 1713 as a likely birth year and Stonington, Connecticut as his birth place, though his family relocated to Hopewell Township, New Jersey at some point thereafter.
+His official U.S. Congress biography cites 1713 as a likely birth year and Stonington, Connecticut as his birthplace, though his family relocated to Hopewell Township, New Jersey at some point thereafter.
 Hart was baptized at the Maidenhead Meetinghouse (now the Presbyterian Church of Lawrenceville) on December 31, 1713.
 He was the son of Captain Edward Hart, a farmer, public assessor, justice of the peace, and leader of a local militia unit during the French and Indian War.
 Hart was the grandson of John Hart, a carpenter who came to Hopewell from Newtown, Long Island.

 Early life

 In 1741, Hart married Deborah Scudder (1721–1776).
-The couple had thirteen children: Sarah, Jesse, Martha, Nathaniel, John, Susanna, Mary, Abigail, Edward, Scudder, an infant daughter, Daniel, and Deborah.
-His wife, died on October 28, 1776.
+The couple had twelve children: Sarah, Jesse, Martha, Nathaniel, John, Susanna, Mary, Abigail, Edward, Scudder, an infant daughter, Daniel, and Deborah.
+His wife died on October 28, 1776.
 In 1747, he donated a piece of land in his front meadow to local Baptists who had been seeking a place to build a church.
-The location was known for some time thereafter as the Old Baptist Meeting House.
+The location was known for some time thereafter as the Hopewell Old School Baptist Meeting House.

 Political career

 Hart was elected to the Hunterdon County Board of Chosen Freeholders in 1750.
 He was first elected to the New Jersey Colonial Assembly in 1761 and served there until 1771.
 He was appointed to the local Committee of safety and the Committee of correspondence, and became a judge on the Court of Common Pleas.
 He was often called "Honest John."

 When New Jersey formed a revolutionary assembly (or provincial congress) in 1776, he was elected to it and served as its vice president.
 Prior to June 1776, the New Jersey delegation in the First Continental Congress was opposed to independence.
 As a result, the entire delegation was replaced, and Hart was one of those selected for the Second Continental Congress.
 He joined in time to vote for and sign the Declaration of Independence.
 He served until August of that year, then was elected speaker of the newly formed New Jersey General Assembly.
-He later took on additional duties as Treasurer of the Council of safety (which was given "extraordinary and summary powers" to carry out affairs of the state during emergencies), president of the joint meetings of the New Jersey Congress, and commissioner of the State Loan Office.
+He later took on additional duties as Treasurer of the Council of Safety (which was given "extraordinary and summary powers" to carry out affairs of the state during emergencies), President of the joint meetings of the New Jersey Congress, and Commissioner of the State Loan Office.